juglab/jira2html/README.md

 ## How to:

 * You need have to create a github access token [here](https://github.com/settings/tokens) (Select only 'repo' as scope).
 * You need to provide your JIRA authentication parameters either as the environment variables (JIRA\_USR and JIRA\_PWD] or as arguments to the script.
+Note: for a hosted server the "password" will be the user's password, but for a cloud instance this has to be a token, instructions on how to get one are [here](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)
 * You need to create a configuration files using the provided template.
 The script will automatically look for a local configuration file named "jira2html.conf", but you can also use the "-c" command line option to specify an alternative configuration file